cogentcore/core/docs/content/3-views/table-views.md

 views.NewTableView(parent).SetSlice(&[]language{{"Go", 10}, {"Python", 5}})
 ```

 You can also use the `tableview` struct tag, which overrides the `view` struct tag.
-This allows you to have a struct field displayed in a struct view but not a table view, or vise versa:
+This allows you to have a struct field displayed in a form but not a table view, or vise versa:

 ```Go
 type language struct {